Image by mostafa meraji from Pixabay

 • In my work in the past few years, I combined two teams of architects: a small central architecture team and a cross-organizational distributed virtual team.

-Background: Central vs. Federated Architecture Function
+Background: Central vs. Federated Architecture Practice

-Figure 2: Central vs. Federated Architecture Function.
+Figure 2: Central vs. Federated Architecture Practice.

 The Hybrid Model